 This NASA animation shows the path of totality that swept across South America on July 2, 2019.
 Anyone within the center shadow saw a total eclipse.
 Areas outside the center shadow saw a partial eclipse only.
 Also shown are images representing how the Sun appeared at different locations at different times.

 On August 21, 2017, millions of Americans and visitors from around the world witnessed a total solar eclipse in the U.S. This animation from NASA's Goddard Space Flight Center explains the basics, including how to view an eclipse safely and how rare this event was.

-This animation from NASA shows the path of totality that can be expected for the NATIONAL ECLIPSE on August 21, 2017.
-To experience the total phase of the eclipse, you must be located within the narrow center shadow.
-Areas outside the path of totality will get a partial solar eclipse only.
+This animation from NASA shows the path of totality that swept across the U.S. on August 21, 2017.
+Anyone who was located within the narrow center shadow witnessed a total solar eclipse.
+Areas outside the path of totality experienced a partial solar eclipse only.